ReinaAPI/docs/source/includes/_mywaifulist.md

 }
 ```

-This endpoint returns the information of the given slug from MyWaifuList.
+This endpoint returns the character's information of the given character's slug from MyWaifuList.

 ### HTTP Request
 `GET https://reina-api.vercel.app/api/mwl/character/slug/:slug`